voicuemil1996/Django_project/readme.txt

 Hello!
-This project is about an online food store.
+This project is about an online restaurant.

 Possible endpoints:
 - categories/